-Avoiding triggers that trigger anxiety can assist in preventing panic attacks.
-However, this might not always be feasible or even appropriate.
-Specific experts advise people to “ride through” the stress and keep taking action if they can.
+Avoiding triggers that trigger anxiety can assist in preventing panic attacks However, this might not be always feasible or even appropriate.
+Certain experts advise people to “ride through” the anxiety and keep taking action if they can.

 If a circumstance could cause extreme stress, you should wait until you’ve had the opportunity to work with a professional who can help you develop strategies and skills to aid you in managing.

 When is the best time to visit a doctor

 If you are concerned regarding panic attacks, you should consider consulting with a physician for advice, particularly when:

 - You’ve experienced one or more panic attacks, and you keep worrying over panic attacks throughout a month or more.

 - You notice that you are changing your behavior following an attack.

 - The stress or fears or anxiety may be hindering your work, study or your daily routine.